marcomole00/sweng2-rp-mole/report.md

 }
 ```

-The type of the configuration option could be one of the following: string, number, path (ie a string that represents a path), boolean etc. More types definition could be added if needed.
+The type of configuration option could be one of the following: string, number, path (ie a string that represents a path), boolean etc. More types definitions could be added if needed.

 An interesting case is the case of the default value of a facultative configuration option.
 The default value could be a string, or it could be the value of another configuration option.
 In the latter case, the value of the default value should be a string that represents the name of the configuration option, preceded by the *\$* symbol.
 The *\$* symbol is used to express that the default value is the value of another configuration option.